Medication for Heroin Withdrawal

 Most users know what I mean by ‘forced detox.’
-It happens when your dealers are dry (aka out of dope) and withdrawal is inevitable, ergo you are out of options and forced to detox.
-Coercion to detox happens when a user attempts to detox, but only to avoid a threat made, usually by family members or the court system.
+It happens when your dealers are dry (aka out of dope) and you are on the verge of withdrawal; ergo you are out of options and forced to detox.
+‘Coerced detox’ happens if a user detoxes to avoid a looming threat, usually made by a family member or someone in the court system.
 For example, my parents threatened to stop financially supporting my schooling unless I went to rehab.

 This time was different though.
-As mentioned above, I had just completed rehab and I was not trying to go down the wrong path again.
-In an effort to make sure I did not get too involved in using again, I came clean to my mum and asked her if she would allow me to detox for a few days at her house.
-It was uncomfortable admitting to my mum I had relapsed after treatment, but I was happy I could be open with her this time around.
+As mentioned above, I just completed rehab and I did not want to fall back into the hole I so recently clawed my way out of.
+To make sure I did not get too involved in using again, I came clean to my mum and asked her if she would allow me to detox for a few days at her house.
+Uncomfortable admitting defeat, a.k.a. relapse, to my mum, I felt immense relief after opening up to her this time around.

 I hunkered down in my room, turned off my phone, and waited for the pain to begin.
-After about 23 hours without a hit, I started scouring the internet for home remedies to ease the inevitable hell I was about to experience.
+After about 23 hours without a hit, I started scouring the internet for home remedies.
+Desperate is too light a word to express how badly I hoped to find something, anything to ease the inevitable, impending hellish experience of withdrawal.

-This was in 2014 and there was little information on using Imodium during opiate withdrawal, but on page 10 of my Google search results, I stumbled across a forum on a site called BlueLight.
-The topic of the forum was Home Remedies for Opiate Withdrawal and, about halfway down the page was a post titled, ‘Imodium WORKS!’
+This was in 2014, a time when little information on using Imodium during opiate withdrawal was scant.
+However, on page 10 of my Google search results, I stumbled across a forum on a site called BlueLight.
+The topic of the forum, Home Remedies for Opiate Withdrawal and, about halfway down the page, a post titled, ‘Imodium WORKS!’

 Remembering the strange Imodium ban at my rehab, my curiosity got the best of me.
-The writer of ‘Imodium Works’ explained he had been a habitual heroin user for five years and had tried to cold turkey detox many times.
+The writer of ‘Imodium Works,’ a habitual heroin user of five years, explained he had attempted cold-turkey detox many times.
 He cited a study where heroin-addicted monkeys were given Imodium for withdrawal symptoms.
 The study concluded Imodium successfully alleviated withdrawal symptoms.

 Before trusting this random guy on the internet, I decided to dig a little deeper.